 iPOLL Acquisitions Manager – Carl Brown

-Carl Brown is iPOLL Acquisitions Manager.
+Carl Brown is the iPOLL Acquisitions Manager.
 He has been with the Roper Center since 1999, and currently collects and prepares new polls for entry into the iPOLL system and selects poll questions for our daily Twitter and Facebook feeds.
 He previously worked on the JPoll system of Japanese poll questions and prepared Elmo Roper’s papers at the Dodd Center at the University of Connecticut.
-He has a B.A. in Modern European History and an M.A. in American History from the University of Connecticut.
+He has a BA in Modern European History and an MA in American History from the University of Connecticut.
 Email Carl.

 Systems Administrator – Brandon Cruz

-Brandon Cruz is the System Administrator for the Roper Center computing infrastructure.
+Brandon Cruz is the Systems Administrator for the Roper Center computing infrastructure.
 Brandon has been working in IT since 2002, starting as a Client Tech before moving to Cornell as a Systems Administrator.
-He is currently attending Western Governors University for a B.S in IT Network Administration and has earned various CompTIA certifications including A+, Project+, Network+, and Security+.
+He is currently attending Western Governors University for a BS in IT Network Administration and has earned various CompTIA certifications including A+, Project+, Network+, and Security+.
 He is currently studying for his CCNA certification as well as MCSA: Server Infrastructure from Microsoft.
 Email Brandon.

 Software Engineer – Tim Parsons

-Data Manager – Rachel Schlass
+Data Manager – Rachel B. Schlass

-Application Programmer – Gene Wang
+Applications Programmer – Gene Wang

 Data Processor – Anna Arzrumtsyan

-Anna Arzrumtsyan is Data Processor at the Roper Center.
+Anna Arzrumtsyan is a Data Processor at the Roper Center.
 She works closely with the other members of the data team to process, maintain and share various datasets.
 Anna previously worked at the Center for Geographic Analysis at Harvard University on a variety of GIS projects.
-Anna has MA in Library and Information Science from St. John’s University, and MA in Geography (Geographic Information Science) from SUNY Albany.
+Anna has an MA in Library and Information Science from St. John’s University, and an MA in Geography (Geographic Information Science) from SUNY Albany.
 Email Anna.

-Administrative Assistant – Kenny Berkowitz
+Administrative Assistant – Stacie Mann